siyirenuoft/GUI_Workspace/main app/readme.md

 - Check that your Python environment is properly configured.
 - For Bluetooth connectivity issues, ensure your system's Bluetooth is enabled and functioning correctly.

-## Support
-For further assistance or to report bugs, please contact the development team at bingjian.huang@mail.utoronto.ca.

----
-© 2024 Dynamic Graphics Project Lab, University of Toronto.
-All rights reserved.